 Don’t get involved with gas problems

-If you were to rank the most dangerous plumbing problems in order, it is highly likely that almost every plumber would tell you that gas leaks are the number one threat to safety.
+If you were to rank the most dangerous plumbing problems in order, almost every plumber would likely tell you that gas leaks are the number one threat to safety.

-If you smell gas or suspect there is a potential gas leak you should make plans to vacate your home as soon as possible and avoid using any electronic items until a professional has properly evaluated the situation.
+If you smell gas or suspect there is a potential gas leak, you should make plans to vacate your home as soon as possible and avoid using any electronic items until a professional has properly evaluated the situation.
+(How Stuff Works)

-For the sake of safety, it is important to understand that even a minor gas leak in your home could have disastrous consequences and a gas line repair is not something you should even think about fixing yourself.
+For the sake of safety, it is important to understand that even a minor gas leak in your home could have disastrous consequences and a gas line repair is not something you should even consider fixing yourself.

 It requires knowledge and experience to deal with a gas leak problem in your home.